 "A seat at the table.
 If you've always had a seat, you take it for granted."

 From growing up and working on family farms to her current role as Vice President, Sales and Marketing for Gills Onions, Megan Jacobsen has always wanted to work in agriculture.
 The difference today is how integral sustainability is to everything she does.

 "It's the day-in and day-out work."

-Over her career, Amy Bond, Energy and Sustainability Program Manager for Sprint Corporation has learned the value of hard work as it means meeting big goals and making change happen.
+Over her career, Amy Bond, Energy and Sustainability Program Manager for Sprint (now part of T-Mobile) has learned the value of hard work as it means meeting big goals and making change happen.
 Bond says that the results are achieved through meetings, clear communications and nurtured relationships.

 "I come to work every day and have a purpose."